what to do if wegovy leaked out of injection site

 Frequently Asked Questions

-What should I do if Wegovy has leaked out of the injection site?
+What should I do if Wegovy leaks from the injection site?

 Is my Wegovy dose meant to leak out after injection?

-Do I need to inject another dose if my Wegovy medication leaks out?
+Do I need to inject another dose if my Wegovy leaks out?

 Disclaimer & Editorial Standards